ngTrumbitta/generator-angular-trumbitta/README.md

 * Check the *dist* version of your app's configuration in `app/shared/config/dist.config.json`
 * Launch `grunt dist`

-Sometime in the future, once issue #15 will be fixed, you could instead create a zipped package of a dist with something like `grunt package`.
+Then copy the generated –or updated– `dist` directory and use it as you most like.

-For the moment, you'll have to copy the generated –or updated– `dist` directory and use it as you most like.
+Or run `grunt dist-package` to create a packaged build in `tmp/build`.

 ### Grunt tasks